okx/cosmy-wasmy/README.md

 ## Getting Started

-This section is intended to give you an introduction to using Cosmy Wasmy.
+This section is intended to give you an introduction to using Okx Wasmy.

 ### Prerequisites